1.5 print(), input(), and Console Tracing

 print(hours * rate)

 Without conversion, input() gives text.
 If a user enters 4, the value is '4', not 4.
-Multiplying '4' * 3 produces string repetition, while adding '4' + 3 raises TypeError.
+Then '4' * 3 performs string repetition ('444'), and '4' + 3 raises TypeError.
+This string-versus-number trap is one of the most tested ideas in Section 4 (I/O) and appears in fundamentals too.

 Console tracing

-Console tracing is the skill of predicting exact output and variable values without running the code.
-PCEP uses short snippets because they reveal whether you understand execution order.
+Console tracing is predicting exact output and variable values without running the code.
+PCEP uses short snippets precisely because they expose whether you understand execution order.
+Trace this:

 x = 2